This guide will focus on full bartending schools in Atlanta that offer classes from pouring beers to making cocktails and preparing drinks quickly.

 In most counties, obtaining Georgia alcohol certification is not compulsory.
 However, it’s worth noting that even if not required by state or city laws, many employers may mandate their bartenders to obtain a Georgia alcohol certification to fulfil their liability insurance requirements.
 Also, a bartending class can help improve your skills as a bartender.

-We have a full guide to becoming a bartending in Georgia here.
+We have a complete guide to becoming a bartender in Georgia here.

 Do Schools Offer Weekend Classes?

-Yes, many do offer weekend or evening classes.
-Check with the school you are interested in attending.
+Yes, many bartender schools do offer weekend or evening classes.
+Check with the local bartending school you are interested in attending.

 Some schools also offer accelerated training, usually squeezing a two-week course into a week.